 4. Drying Rack | Clothesline

-One of the biggest energy hogs in your house, dryers cost on average $1.00 a load.
+Electric and gas dryers are one of the biggest energy hogs in your house.
 A simple solution is to invest in a sturdy drying rack or set up a clothesline.
-We love our retractable clothesline!
-It’s perfect for city living!
+We love our retractable clothesline– it’s perfect for city living!

 5. Reusable K-Cups